ItsDev75/wordpress_management/README.md

 ## **WordPress Site Management Script**

-## **This script allows you to easily create, manage, and delete a WordPress site using Docker and Docker Compose.**
+## **This script allows you to easily create, manage, and delete a LEMP Stack WordPress site using Docker and Docker Compose.**
 ## Table of Contents

 - [Prerequisites](#prerequisites)